-Kelly Marie Tran of Star Wars Left Instagram and Fanboy Culture May Be to Blame
+Kelly Marie Tran Breaks Her Silence on the Online Harassment That Led Her to Quit Social Media

 Toxic masculinity is entrenched in sci-fi fandoms

-Though there have been female fans (including women of colour) since forever, the white dudes who tend to make up the bulk of sci-fi fan populations still feel very protective of their fandom—they don’t want to share their fandom with women, let alone women of colour.
-That’s why greater representation in sci-fi films, like Tran in Star Wars and Jones in Ghostbusters, rankles; these men feel like their masculinity is being threatened if women of colour show up on their screens and in their fandoms.
+Though there have been female sci-fi fans (including women of colour) since forever, the white dudes who tend to make up the bulk of the fan base still feel very protective of their fandom—they don’t want to share it with women, let alone women of colour.
+That’s why greater representation in sci-fi films, like Tran in Star Wars and Jones in Ghostbusters, rankles; these men feel like their masculinity is being threatened if women of colour show up on their screens and in their circles.
 According to them, sci-fi fan culture is one of the only sacred spaces where masculinity can thrive without the threat of women taking over.
 (I know right?
 I couldn’t even type that with a straight face.)

 Plus, with this new era of diversity in sci-fi and in society, some argue that alt-right men are taking the opportunity to reclaim Star Wars’ fan culture as a white male space.
 As Amy Zimmerman wrote in her op-ed for The Daily Beast about Star Wars’ toxic masculine culture, “they’ve spread their social media wings, starting Twitter campaigns and harassment initiatives in the hopes of ensuring that white men’s voices are finally heard.”